NeonGeckoCom/skill-camera/README.md

 The skill allows you to capture pictures and videos and saves them to your local device.

-Note: Videos aren't currently saved, but images can be found in ~/Pictures/Neon.
+Note: Images and videos can be found in ~/Pictures/Neon and ~/Videos/Neon respectively.
+Videos aren't currently saved on MyCroft Mark II hardware.

 ## Examples